 - Drag the widgets from the Available Widgets panel located on the left side to the widget area panel on the right (eg. Sidebar, Social Widget, Footer Widget, etc).

 - To remove the widgets, drag the widget from the widget area panel back to the Available Widgets panel.
 If you want to keep the widget setting for future use, drag it to the Inactive Widgets instead of the Available Widgets panel -it will save your widget settings.
 To retrieve the widget, drag the widget from Inactive Widgets panel instead of the Available Widgets panel.

 B) To add widgets using Customize with live preview:

 - Choose the widget area, where you want to add/remove the widget.

 - Now click on "Add a Widget" button.

 - A list of all the available widgets will appear, now select the desired widget.

 - The selected widget will be added to the widget area.

-- Give the title to your widget, and your widget will go live on your site (note: it might takes a few seconds for the widget to populate in the preview window).
+- Give the title to your widget and your widget will go live on your site (note: it might take a few seconds for the widget to populate in the preview window).